 I’ve never been into meditation.
-I know the benefits are far ranging, but it’s hard – at least for me.
+I know the benefits are far-ranging, but it’s hard – at least for me.
 I’ve tried it and this is how it used to go down: I sat down to meditate and suddenly became aware of every itch on my body.
 In fact, I’ve never sunk into a meditative state of bliss and emerged 30 minutes later with clarity and feeling light as air.

 Recently, however, I began to re-think the whole meditation thing.
 Why?
-I noticed a dramatic uptick in my credit card spending: My strict $500 month limit was closer to $700.
+I noticed a dramatic uptick in my credit card spending: My strict $500 monthly limit was closer to $700.
 This was enough to impact my savings and made me feel stressed out about my spending habits.

 In fact, I’m not the only who feels money can induce anxiety.
 Money is a top cause of stress for 64% of Americans, according to the American Psychological Association (APA).
 If money is a cause of stress for you too, it’s certainly worth giving meditation a try.
 Just think: It may help you become more mindful of your money.
 Better yet, it’s free!